madmachineio/MadDrivers/Examples/ST7789/DrawUsingMadDisplay/README.md

 # DrawUsingMadDisplay

-Fill the screen with yellow, draw an orange square on the middle and display the text "Hello world!".
+Use another library `MadDisplay` to draw graphics on the LCD.
+You'll fill the screen with yellow, draw an orange square on the middle and display the text "Hello world!".

 ## Library reference